MicrosoftDocs/quantum-api/api/iqsharp-magic/azure.connect.md

 ### Example 1

-Connect to an Azure Quantum workspace using its resource ID:
+Connect to an Azure Quantum workspace using its resource ID to the 'West Us' region:
 ```
 In []: %azure.connect "/subscriptions/.../Microsoft.Quantum/Workspaces/WORKSPACE_NAME"
 Out[]: Connected to Azure Quantum workspace WORKSPACE_NAME in location westus.